koedi/tira-loska/documentation/testing.md

 This document describes implemented testing and tests.

+Checkstyle, JUnit tests and Code coverage are run as GitHub Action to implement simple CI.

 ## Maze integrity testing
 Class Maze contains methods used to test maze integrity, i.e. all cells are accessible.
 Integrity testing is implemented using Depth First Search.